Real root finding for low rank linear matrices: Algorithm: description, correctness, complexity

 \subsection{Formal description}

-The input of {\sf LowRank} is a couple $(A,r)$, where $A$ is a tuple of $n+1$ square matrices $A_0, A_1, \ldots, A_n$ of size $m$, with entries in $\QQ$, and $r \leq m-1$ is an integer.
-The algorithm is probabilistic and, upon success, its output is a rational parametrization encoding a finite set of points intersecting each connected component of the real algebraic set $\{x \in \RR^n \mid \rank \, A(x) \leq r\}$, see section \ref{sec:data} for a comprehensive description of the input and output data.
+The input of {\sf LowRank} is a couple $(A,r)$, where $A$ is a tuple of $n+1$ matrices $A_0, A_1, \ldots, A_n$, of size \rect{$m \times s$} ($m\geq s$), with entries in $\QQ$, and $r \leq s-1$ is an integer.
+The algorithm is probabilistic and, upon success, its output is a rational parametrization encoding a finite set of points intersecting each connected component of the real algebraic set $\{x \in \RR^n : \rank \, A(x) \leq r\}$ as described in Section \ref{sec:data}.